lucaspl3tti/random-activity-webapp/README.md

 A fun little game for you and your friends to get random activities for the evening from a list y'all created!
 It's relatively simple and kinda inspired by truth or dare, but with less of a forced vibe :D

+## Live Site
+The SPA can be tested with some demo data on the following website: https://random-activity-spa.netlify.app/

 ## Screenshots
 Here are all the different screens from the game.
 ![](./screenshot.jpg)